How Coal Dust Combustion Damages Your Green Sand System — And What to Do About It

 The Numbers Behind the Problem

 To put this in perspective: every 1 kg of coal dust that combusts releases approximately 3.6 kg of CO2.
-A medium-sized foundry using 30 kg of coal dust per batch, running 450 batches a day, burns through 13,500 kg of coal dust daily — releasing roughly 48,600 kg of CO2.
+A foundry running 450 batches a day at 30 kg coal dust per batch — typical of a melting capacity around 50–80 tonnes per day — burns through 13,500 kg of coal dust daily, releasing roughly 48,600 kg of CO2.
 Per day.

 That's not a sustainability talking point.
 That's a measurable cost that will increasingly show up in emission reporting, carbon border taxes, and customer ESG requirements.